sjas/sandbox-java/README.md

 ============

 Code samples for common cases, strange quirks and corner cases in java.
+Or just to easier share code and implementation examples.

-Code is wrapped up into an eclipse project.
+Codebase is a working eclipse project.

-Every sample resides in it's own package which also contains a runnable Main class.
+Every sample resides in it's own package which also contains an own runnable Main class.